-Action/Phase Responsibility • the pipeline trench should be inspected for entrapped animals (such as ground traversing native species - reptiles, frogs, mammals). • options to permit entrapped animals to escape (e.g. hessian bags, long branches, 'ladders') should be placed within the trench.
+Action/Phase Responsibility Construction .
+Vegetation clearing should be limited to the minimum required to successfully complete the proposal.
+Contractor Underboring sites should be located within areas previously disturbed and cleared of middle and over storey plants.
+Contractor Preference should be given to traversing and driving over ground cover and understorey vegetation, as opposed to clearing it.
+Traversing this vegetation will permit it to regenerate post-disturbance.
+Contractor The works should be planned and staged to ensure that long sections of trench are not left open.
+If left open overnight: Contractor the pipeline trench should be inspected for entrapped animals (such as ground traversing native species - reptiles, frogs, mammals). options to permit entrapped animals to escape (e.g. hessian bags, long branches, 'ladders') should be placed within the trench.
 Vehicles and machinery should be stored and parked in cleared areas away from trees.
-Contractor The storage of materials and stockpiling of equipment should also occur within sites/areas that have been previously disturbed and cleared.
+Contractor The storage of materials and stockpiling of equipment should occur within sites/areas that have been previously disturbed and cleared.
 Contractor Any animals injured during the clearing work should be collected and taken to a local veterinarian or wildlife carer.
 Contractor In accordance with the Biosecurity Act 2015 , listed weeds identified on site must be controlled to result in their suppression.
-Contractor Operation Post-development, the pipeline alignments should be regularly monitored to manage any occurrences of weeds and other non-native species.
+Contractor Operation Post-development the pipeline alignments should be regularly monitored to manage any occurrences of weeds and other non-native species.
 Contractor